SEND, Welfare and Pastoral

 |Please note that our school policy is that pupils with diarrhoea and/or vomiting should be kept off school until at least 48 hours after the last episode.
 In most cases pupils will recover without any treatment, but if symptoms persist, please consult your GP.|

 The school is not able to provide medication to students with headaches and the like.
 Many headaches can be avoided by sufficient hydration and correct diet.
 The school provides water fountains and students are encouraged to bring water bottles to school which may be refilled during breaks.
 However, for students diagnosed with migraines please contact the Welfare Office to discuss a careplan.

 If pupils require prescription medication whilst in school, please complete a Stored Medicine Registration Form which can be found here and ask you son/ daughter to bring it along with the medication to their pastoral support assistant who will arrange its storage.
-No medicines are allowed to be in school without the prior knowledge of their pastoral support assistant.
+No medicines are allowed to be in school without the prior knowledge of the student's pastoral support assistant.
 Please provide the minimum quantity of medication necessary and where possible medication should be taken out of school hours to avoid disruption to your child’s school day.
 If your child has Asthma, Diabetes or requires an Epipen, he/she must carry medication with him/her at all times.
 We will also need a named spare for the school to store in case the original is lost or damaged.

 It is the parent’s responsibility to notify the school of any changes to their child’s medical condition, medication and to replace out of date medicines stored by the school.
 Any medication that is no longer needed or expired will be sent home via the student unless expressly requested by a parent/ carer.
 The medical information you provide will be taken to the hospital with your son/ daughter should the need arise, so it is imperative that our records are up-to-date.